 Safeguarding Policies and Documentation

-In line with School procedures volunteers are required to read and/or complete the following documents prior to volunteering: –
+In line with School procedures volunteers are required to read all documents in the Documents section of this page prior to volunteering

-- Childcare (Disqualification) Regulations 2009: Declaration Form – please print & complete if you will be volunteering in Reception or after-school clubs
+Additionally you will need to print & complete the Childcare (Disqualification) Regulations Form if you will be volunteering in Reception or after-school clubs